LaFortunaHR36/lafortunahr36/projects/rudder-bearings-seals-replacement.md

   I guess is the result of salt water draining out the grease in the lower bearings solidifying over time.

-  **Question:** There is a screwed-in bolt in the thru-hull bearing housing (last photo above).
-  Is this the *leak indicator hole* thru which salt water flows out when the seals have failed/worn out?
+  In the last photo above, one can see a screw in the lower bearing house.
+This is the wheeping hole which is closed with a screw because the first seal is now compromised and water comes.
+We should not have any screw in the wheeping hole unless we start to see water coming out.

 - Skeg bearings (outside the boat)